buptpriswang/hasky/applications/pointer-network/README.md

-try to use train-exp.sh first for experiments
+try to use train-exp.sh first for experiments if not support feed_prev=True use train-no-feed-prev.sh

 # davenag https://github.com/devnag/tensorflow-pointer-networks this is simple just put here but not suggest to follow